Dual Language Immersion Welcomes Kindergarten and First Grade Applicants for 2022-2023

-- Enhanced Cognitive Skills Students typically develop greater cognitive flexibility and demonstrate increased attention control, better memory, and superior problem-solving skills.
+- Enhanced Cognitive Skills as students typically develop greater cognitive flexibility and demonstrate increased attention control, better memory, and superior problem-solving skills.

-- Higher Second Language Proficiency Students achieve higher levels of second language proficiency.
-They graduate from high school “bilingual” and “bi-literate”.
+- Higher Second Language Proficiency as students achieve higher levels of second language proficiency they graduate from high school “bilingual” and “bi-literate”.

-- Enhanced Global Citizenship Students are better prepared to collaborate, communicate, and problem-solve across linguistic and political boundaries.
-They also exhibit more positive attitudes toward other peoples and other cultures.
+- Enhanced Global Citizenship as students are better prepared to collaborate, communicate and problem solve across linguistic and political boundaries.
+They also exhibit more positive attitudes toward other people and other cultures.

 Why did the district choose Spanish for the DLI program?